rsn870/linear-models-diffusion/README.md

 $$u_{t} = T(t)u_{t-1} + n$$ where $n$ is constant noise the values for which will remain the same as the heat equation values for now.

+All code for forward processes is present in model_code/utils.py.
+Code for identity transformation and two kinds of random transformation has already been ended.
+Follow the template to add any additional code.

 ------------------------------------------ DIVIDING LINE ----------------------------------------------------------------------------